 The Meskwaki people, called Renards (Fox) by the French, originally lived along the Saint Lawrence River in Canada.
 By the 1600s, the tribe had migrated to the region of present-day Michigan and later relocated to Wisconsin where, in 1712, they engaged in an extended period of conflict with the French known as the Fox Wars.
-In 1735, the Meskwaki people allied with the Sauk tribe to fend off Europeans and other hostile Native American tribes, moving southward from Wisconsin into the Mississippi River Valley – what is now Iowa, Illinois and Missouri.
+In the 1730’s, the Meskwaki people, in order to escape the French oppression, moved further southward into the Mississippi River Valley – what is now Iowa, Illinois and Missouri.
 Read more here.

-It was during this season – 1787-1780 – when, in one of the Meskwaki villages along the Rock River (near what is today, Rock Island, Illinois), a future warrior/chief was born: Poweshiek, the grandson of Muck-e-te-nan (Black Thunder), one of the greatest Meskwaki chiefs, leader of the Brown Bear clan of the proud Meskwaki/Fox tribe.
+It was during this season – 1787-1790 – when, in one of the Meskwaki villages along the Rock River, a future warrior/chief was born: Poweshiek, the grandson of Muck-e-te-nan (Black Thunder), one of the greatest Meskwaki chiefs, leader of the Brown Bear clan of the proud Meskwaki/Fox tribe.

 Historian Thomas Burnell Colbert tells the early part of Poweshiek’s story this way…